camachom/numericalSolutions/README.md

 # numericalSolutions

 This repo is my implementation of the Euler and Runga-Kutta methods for numerical solution to first-order differential equations.
-In `output.txt` I have provided my results for problems 11-15 on page 101 of the book "Differential Equations and Linear Algebra" by Goode.
+In [output.txt](https://github.com/camachom/numericalSolutions/blob/master/numericalMethods/output.txt) I have provided my results for problems 11-15 on page 101 of the book "Differential Equations and Linear Algebra" by Goode.

-I solved [problem 11](https://github.com/camachom/numericalSolutions/blob/master/particularSolutions/ch_1_10_problem_11.pdf) and [problem 12](https://github.com/camachom/numericalSolutions/blob/master/particularSolutions/ch_1_10_problem_11.pdf) using `Latex` but I provided the PDFs for reference.
+I solved [problem 11](https://github.com/camachom/numericalSolutions/blob/master/particularSolutions/ch_1_10_problem_11.pdf) and [problem 12](https://github.com/camachom/numericalSolutions/blob/master/particularSolutions/ch_1_10_problem_11.pdf) in `Latex` but I provided the PDFs for reference.
+This allowed me to graph and compare the actual solution against the numerical methods.

 ## Summary of Results and Graphs